Nil to Hill: Are Anti-Imperialists Right to Risk a Trump Presidency?

 two evils” argument became unacceptable to a significant number of voters.

-In 1856 many voters abandoned
+In the 1850's many voters abandoned

 the Hump” because Democrat Hubert Humphrey would not endorse withdrawal from